From Good to Excellent in DDD: Understanding Repository Patterns in Domain-Driven Design - 4/10

 Repositories often manage transactions, ensuring that changes to an aggregate maintain its invariants and do not leave the system in an inconsistent state.

-Providing Query Methods
+Provision of Query Methods

 Best Practices for Implementing Repositories